Use of data in education: a case study

 On walking around, the buildings were well maintained, discipline and work ethic was strong, and there were many happy and contented pupils and staff.
 However, in common with many overseas schools, there was little use of data.

 This caused a radical curricular rethink.
 Children at the school had been taught and grouped as in a traditional English state school, without enough priority given to boosting English levels in a serious way where it was needed.
 In spite of the school being open for a number of years, no methodical checks on attainment had been undertaken.
 Research also shows the importance of a strong basis in your native language to succeed strongly in another.
-Kazakh lessons were refocused on the European framework as an additional language, which it was for many pupils, and its importance to local Kazakhs was clearly supported.
-The number of Russian and Kazakh lessons needed to be increased to boost native language, a reduction in the number of GCSEs was put in place with more time given to subject teachers, and a strong underpinning programme of English support instituted.
+Native language lessons were refocused on the European framework as an additional language, which it was for many pupils, and its importance to local parents was clearly supported.
+The number of native language lessons needed to be increased to boost local languages, a reduction in the number of GCSEs was put in place with more time given to subject teachers, and a strong underpinning programme of English support instituted.
 Pupils who had previously been entered for GCSEs where they had no chance of success, were instead focused on additional support to enable them to do better in a smaller number of examinations.
 This left pupils with a far greater chance of success whilst still undertaking a sensible number of GCSEs.
 At KS3, additional support was put into the curriculum for language development.

 Extra curricular activities after the school day were poorly supported, yet this is where pupils can relax and learn using English doing enjoyable activities.
 Hence extra curricular activities took place in the middle of the day to ensure every pupils participated, and suddenly every student was able to take advantage of a wide range of interesting and worthwhile activities.
 A slight extension of the school day and re-organisation of the timetable made this possible.